Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 - `get_guru_type_slug`: Gets the guru type slug.
 - `get_api_key`: Gets the api key.

-> The Discord bot answers are shortened compared to the responses in the UI.

 > Questions asked by the Discord bot have an uuid at the end of their slugs.
-This is done to ensure that the same question can be repeatedly asked.
+This is done to ensure that the same question can be asked again.

 ##### Installation